 My husband says chai-infused semolina porridge is so comforting that it reminds him of warm apple pie (cue the scene from American Pie 🤣).

 I use Chai Addict Masala Chai concentrate for my porridge because I love the balance of flavours and spice it brings.
 Plus, the convenience of adding it in as a ready-to-pour concentrate without any steeping necessary is a bonus.
 If you don’t have masala chai concentrate, you can substitute it for tea bags, leaves, or wet chai.

 (Disclaimer: Chloe, who creates Chai Addict, is a good friend of mine.)

 Chai-infused semolina porridge is the perfect breakfast for a cold morning, with it's warm and creamy texture and aromatic fragrance.

 - ⅔ cup semolina

-- 45 mL (1.5 fl oz) Chai Harder or Chai Addict masala chai concentrate (see recipe notes for alternatives)
+- 45 mL Chai Addict masala chai concentrate or similar (see recipe notes)

 - In a medium saucepan, add all the ingredients and whisk to combine.